borisrakovan/sandl/README.md

 const ConfigTag = Tag.of('Config')<{ port: number }>();
 ```

 ValueTags separate the identifier from the value type.
-The string identifier must be unique, which is why configuration values are the main use case (be careful with generic names like `'port'` or `'config'` - prefer namespaced identifiers like `'app.port'`).
+The string identifier should be unique in order to avoid collisions in TypeScript type error reporting.
+The main use-case for ValueTags is for injecting configuration values.
+Be careful with generic names like `'ApiKey'` or `'Config'` - prefer specific identifiers like `'ThirdPartyApiKey'` or `'HttpClientConfig'`.

 ### Container